scapaf64-prog/my-python-games/Space Invaders/README.txt

 When your ship is hit by a bullet, you are "invincible" as long as your ship is blinking.

+Unfortunately, if the ship collides with an enemy, it also loses a life.

 invaders.mp4 is a short video of the game.